saivanji/test-linux-bootstrap/README.md

 ## Aur packages

-For every directory in ~/Aur run `makepkg -si` to download and install aur packages
+For every directory in ~/Aur run `makepkg -si` as a normal user to download and install aur packages